ChaiyasitZ/my-project/README.md

    - Ensure SSH is enabled on the device

 4. **AI Generation Errors**
+   - Ensure Ollama service is running: `ollama serve`
-   - Verify OpenRouter API key is valid
+   - Verify the configured model is available: `ollama list`
-   - Check internet connectivity
+   - Pull the required model if missing: `ollama pull codellama:13b`
    - Try simpler prompts if complex ones fail

 5. **Frontend Connection Issues**